agera-edc/MinimumViableDataspaceOld/docs/deploy.md

 ### Deploying CD resources

-Manually run the `Initialize CD` GitHub Actions workflow.
+To deploy the shared Azure resources used by dataspace deployments, such as Azure Container Registry, manually [run](https://docs.github.com/actions/managing-workflow-runs/manually-running-a-workflow) the `Initialize CD` GitHub Actions workflow.

+- In your fork repository, select the `Actions` tab.
+- Select the `Initialize CD` workflow.
+- Click on `Run workflow`.
+- Click on `Run workflow` to trigger resource deployment.

 ## Deploying a dataspace

+To deploy a dataspace containing several participants, manually [run](https://docs.github.com/actions/managing-workflow-runs/manually-running-a-workflow) the `Deploy` GitHub Actions workflow.

 - In your fork repository, select the `Actions` tab.
 - Select the `Deploy` workflow.